HSBC names new head of retail banking as Thurston retires

-LONDON, Dec 3 (Reuters) - HSBC said its strategy and planning boss John Flint is to take over as head of retail banking and wealth management (RBWM) next year to replace veteran banker Paul Thurston, who is retiring.
+LONDON (Reuters) - HSBC (HSBA.L) said its strategy and planning boss John Flint is to take over as head of retail banking and wealth management (RBWM) next year to replace veteran banker Paul Thurston, who is retiring.

 Flint, 44, joined HSBC in 1989 and has worked in Hong Kong, Singapore, Indonesia, Thailand, India, Bahrain, the United States and Britain.
 He has been head of strategy and planning and chief of staff to the CEO since the start of this year.